 a close look of fermented beetroot and cauliflower

-Fermented Beetroot, Cauliflower, Garlic & Dill Recipe (Lacto-Fermented Vegetables)
+Fermented Beetroot, Cauliflower, Garlic, and Dill Recipe (Lacto-Fermented Vegetables)

 Dani